Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 Cross References

-(a) A community water supplier shall conduct a sanitary survey of the water system at least annually.
-The survey shall include the following activities:
+(a) A community water supplier shall conduct an evaluation of the water system at least annually.
+The evaluation shall include the following activities:

-(2) Evaluation of source protection, intake structures and transmission facilities.
+(2) Evaluation of intake structures and transmission facilities.

 (3) Treatment facilities inspection consisting of an evaluation of the effectiveness of the operation and maintenance procedures and the condition and operability of permitted facilities.